yochannah/carpentries.org/_posts/2019/09/2019-09-17-Workshop-request-forms-and-more.md

 Finding information regarding how to organise workshops is now easily accessible.
 How to organise a Carpentries workshop, the cost of a workshop, the requirements of a workshop and description of The Carpentries lessons can be found on the [Workshops page](https://carpentries.org/workshops/) of [The Carpentries website](https://carpentries.org/)

 ## Tracking Non-Standard Workshops
 The Carpentries is excited to let our community members know we are piloting tracking non-standard workshops.
-Non-standard workshops can only be self-organised and include any of the following criteria:
+Non-standard workshops can only be Self-Organised and include any of the following criteria:
 * taught only one day or over a longer period of time than two days
 * teaches individual modules
 * mix and match curricula - combining modules from any lesson programs ([DC](https://datacarpentry.org/lessons/), [LC](https://librarycarpentry.org/lessons/), [SWC](https://software-carpentry.org/lessons/)) to teach one workshop